HP319193/prisme.ai/docs/docs/en/examples/create-own-integration.md

 #### Step 5: Install and Use the App
 1. **Install Mailjet App**: In a new or existing workspace, install the Mailjet app.
-2. **Start Using ‘SendEmail’**: Utilize the ‘SendEmail’ automation within your workflows.
+2. **Getting Started with 'SendEmail'**: Incorporate the 'SendEmail' instruction into your automation.
+Begin by creating a new automation in your workspace.
+Once you're in the automation editor, click on the "+" icon to add a new instruction.
+Search for and select the 'SendEmail' action, which is associated with Mailjet.
+This enables you to review and manage all previously defined arguments, ensuring that the data structure is correctly configured for optimal control and efficiency.

-### Configuration and Documentation
+### Advanced Configuration and Documentation

 #### Step 1: Set Configuration
 1. **base64_encoded_credentials**: Navigate to the configuration settings of your workspace Mailjet